 - If the state office or chapter gained exemption from federal income tax under IRS tax code 501(c)(3) through HLAA (known also as “group exemption”), it must submit their annual budget to the HLAA State and Chapter Coordinator by October 1 each year.
 Failure to submit the budget (and Chapter/State Update form) will result in the organization being dropped from the HLAA application for federal income tax exemption.

 Most HLAA organizations hold regular meetings or special events such as libraries, community centers, senior living facilities and churches.
 The business manager at the facility may request a certificate of liability from the organization.
-The certificate is proof that the organization has liability insurance, called a “certificate.”
-You may obtain this certificate through HLAA headquarters by completing this form and sending it with payment of $25 to HLAA.
+The certificate is proof that the organization has liability insurance, called a "certificate."
+You may obtain this certificate through HLAA headquarters by completing the Liability Insurance Application form and sending it with payment of $25 to HLAA.

 You can fax the form with credit card information to 301.913.9413, email the completed form with credit card payment as a PDF document, or mail the form and payment to HLAA, 7910 Woodmont Ave., Suite 1200, Bethesda, MD 20814.)
 Please see form for details.

 State organization or Chapter meeting and/or special event venues are added as riders to the HLAA headquarters’ liability policy.
 The policy provides some limited coverage for personal injury, medical expenses and damage to the property at the chapter meetings or event specified in the agreement.
 The associated fee our headquarters incurs ($25) is passed along to the requesting state organization or chapter.
 The person requesting the certificate receives an email containing the certificate; it is that person’s responsibility to provide it to the requesting facility manager or contact person.

 The organization may want to consider buying Directors and Officers (D&O) insurance for its leaders because claims may be made against them personally in connection with their roles within the organization.
 Specifically, D&O insurance is protection against a breach of “duty” by the leaders.
 These policies cover actual or alleged wrong decisions or “wrongful acts.”